 - Title I parents and families have the right to request the qualifications of their child's teachers.
-The "Parent Right to Know" letter is linked to the school's website and contains the form to request the teacher's qualifications - You can request it by completing the form on our website - Requests should be completed by the school within 30 days.
+The "Parent Right to Know" letter is linked to the school's website and contains the form to request the teacher's qualifications - Requests should be completed by the school within 30 days.